 Take advantage of this fantastic opportunity for students!
-Register an academic at the earlybird rate of $1,835 and bring a student for only $850.
+Register an academic at the earlybird rate and bring a student for only $850.
 Unfortunately, Postdocs are not eligible for this offer.
 Both registration packages include; accommodation for the 28, 29 February and 01 March 2020 (on a shared basis for students) and a 24hour all-inclusive food and beverage package for the conference period.
 Academic registrations must be completed by 13th September 2019.
 Once registered, please contact Emily Bicknell to obtain a special registration link for your student.

 Confirmed Invited Speakers

 Asifa Akhtar (Max Planck Institute of Immunobiology and Epigenetics)

 Salvador Aznar Benitah (IRB Bracelona)

 Adrian Bracken (Trinity College Dublin)

 Anne Brunet (Stanford University)